-Depending on your pet's age, liver disease can be the cause of excessive thirst in dogs, and it's another serious issue that needs immediate treatment (15).
+Depending on your pet's age, liver disease can cause excessive thirst in dogs, and it's another serious issue that needs immediate treatment (15).

 The liver is essential for many life-sustaining functions in all animals.
 Something that might be diagnosed as liver disease could be caused by another organ or bodily system.

 The most common symptoms associated with liver disease in dogs are: